f4exb/sdrangel/IssueTemplate.md

 * Please list Center Frequency, bandwidth and any other applicable RF settings that are pertinent to the issue.

 ### Log Files
-* Please read any pertinant log files!
+* Please read any pertinent log files!
 * Attach any relevant information you find here.